Dr. Jacek Dudowicz

-Alexey received a PhD in theoretical condensed matter physics from the University of Birmingham (UK) in 2012.
-Currently, he is a Research Assistant Professor at the James Franck Institute with a joint appointment at Argonne’s Materials Science Division.
+Alexey received a PhD in theoretical physics from the University of Birmingham (UK) in 2012.
+He is a Research Assistant Professor at the James Franck Institute, with a joint appointment at Argonne’s Materials Science Division.
 The focus of Alexey’s research is in quantum driven dissipative systems and theory of out-of-equilibrium phase transitions.
 He is working on the non-Hermitian formulation of non-equilibrium dynamics in a wide range of condensed matter systems.
 Applications of Alexey's research in quantum information science include quantum computing with molecular spin systems and theory of manipulating quantum information by spin-polarized currents.

 Dr. Kevin Drew Gibson